 In bioethics, "person" is a technical word.
 A "moral person" is a being who enters into morality-governed interactions with other persons, is morally responsible (i.e., is subject to moral obligations to other persons), and is entitled to moral consideration (i.e., other persons have moral obligations to that person).
 Non-persons are those who are not subject to morality-governed relationships: they are not held morally responsible for their actions, and also not granted moral consideration or moral rights.
 Not all living things are "persons" most animals, obviously, are not, which is why we dont punish animals for doing "immoral" things like eating other animals, and why we dont think (most) animals have moral rights.

 Its useful to distinguish between moral persons and moral non-persons.
 Every theory of morality must distinguish those who are worthy of moral protection from those who are not.
 No moral theory can operate if it cannot tell the difference between entities who are entitled to moral regard and those who are not.
 Casting the net too wide would lead to absurdities such as that of the 17th-century Puritans, who gave the death penalty to farm animals for behaving immorally; constraining the category too narrowly would leave some persons vulnerable to moral harm, while also allowing them to get away with immoral behavior without punishment.
 "Personhood" is simply the term used by moral philosophers to reflect this distinction between moral categories; "moral persons" are those who are subject to the obligations and protections of the moral law, and "non-persons" are those who are not.
-(The category "person" is sometimes further subdivided into "moral agents" and "moral agents."
-The former are those who have full moral personality they have moral interests and claims against others, and also are regarded as responsible for their own behavior, and thus liable to punishment or reward on moral grounds for their actions.
+(The category "person" is sometimes further subdivided into "moral agents" and "moral subjects."
+The former are those who have full moral personhood they have moral interests and claims against others, and also are regarded as responsible for their own behavior, and thus liable to punishment or reward on moral grounds for their actions.
 The latter are those who, because of some cognitive disability, cannot be held morally responsible for their actions, but still have moral interests which must be respected; they are subjects of the moral law, but not agents of moral action.
 The difference is important, but not relevant to the broader discussion here.)

 The real issue, of course, is how to make that fundamental distinction how to decide what entities are "persons" and which are not, and on what grounds.